 Responding to the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 The Yamato Group recognizes that to achieve the sustainability of its business, it needs to identify risks and opportunities for society and companies that arise from climate change, evaluate their effects, and develop countermeasures.
-We conducted scenario analysis for Yamato Transport Co., Ltd. in FY2021 based on the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+We conducted scenario analysis for Yamato Transport Co., Ltd. in fiscal 2021, based on the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
 The Group announced its endorsement of the TCFD recommendations in September 2022.
+The Group continues to revise its evaluations, including an additional financial impact evaluation of physical risks undertaken in fiscal 2023.
 The Group will strive to enhance the sustainability of its business by making clear the impact of climate-related issues on its business and develop countermeasures, particularly against issues having significant effects, while promoting communication with its stakeholders to enhance corporate value.

 Governance